ropensci/datapack/README.md

 such as DataONE into the R environment, and to document, serialize, and save data from R to data repositories worldwide.

+> Note that this package ('datapack') is not related to the similarly named rOpenSci package 'DataPackageR'.
+> Documentation from the DataPackageR github repository states that "DataPackageR is used to reproducibly
+> process raw data into packaged, analysis-ready data sets."

 ## Installation Notes

 The *datapack* R package requires the R package *redland*.
 If you are installing on Ubuntu then the Redland C libraries